Edwin Arlington Robinson: Education at Harvard University

-In 1891, at the age of 21, Robinson entered Harvard University as a special student.
-He took classes in English, French, and Shakespeare, as well as one on Anglo-Saxon that he later dropped.
+In 1891, at the age of 21, Robinson entered Harvard University as a special student where he took classes in English, French, and Shakespeare; as well as one on Anglo-Saxon that he later dropped.
 He did not aim to get all A's; as he wrote his friend Harry Smith, "B, and in that vicinity, is a very comfortable and safe place to hang."

 Robinson's real desire was to get published in one of the Harvard literary journals.
 Within the first fortnight of being there, The Harvard Advocate published Robinson's "Ballade of a Ship."
 He was even invited to meet with the editors, but when he returned, he complained to his friend Mowry Saben, "I sat there among them, unable to say a word."

 Robinson's father died after his first year at Harvard.
 He returned to Harvard for a second year, but it was to be his last one as a student there.
 Though short, Robinson's stay in Cambridge included some of his most cherished experiences, and there he made his most lasting friendships.
 He wrote his friend Harry Smith on June 21, 1893:

 I suppose this is the last letter I shall ever write you from Harvard.
 The thought seems a little queer, but it cannot be otherwise.
 Sometimes I try to imagine the state my mind would be in had I never come here, but I cannot.
 I feel that I have got comparatively little from my two years, but still, more than I could get in Gardiner if I lived a century.

 By mid-1893, Robinson had returned to Gardiner, where he made plans to start writing seriously.
 In October he wrote his friend Gledhill:

 Writing has been my dream ever since I was old enough to lay a plan for an air castle.
 Now for the first time I seem to have something like a favorable opportunity and this winter I shall make a beginning.